Tony Hart: Tributes

 On 1 March 2009 a flash mob, organised through Facebook, paid tribute to Hart with around two hundred Morph figures displayed outside the Tate Modern art gallery.
 Hart's daughter, Carolyn Ross, attended and judged the "Best Morph in Show".

 A memorial plaque is displayed in Hart's birthplace, the town of Maidstone, where he studied art at the town's art college.
 The plaque was unveiled by his daughter in May 2009 at the Hazlitt Arts Centre.

 In September 2010 Tony Hart: A Portrait of My Dad, an affectionate biography of Hart by his daughter Carolyn, was published by John Blake Publishing.

 In February 2015 a wave of tributes (followed by corrections) appeared on social media sites over a period of two days, when an individual mistakenly read a 2009 report of Hart's death and, missing the dateline, published it as news on Facebook, from which it was later transferred to Twitter.
 Many social media posters hyperlinked to an article in The Guardian.
 The newspaper published a graph of the number of readers referred to its article for the period.
 Aardman Animations used its Twitter account, in the name of Morph, to point to a tribute to Hart (a portrait of him being hung on a wall) that was included in the last episode of its forthcoming new set of episodes for the Morph television series.

 In August 2021, a mural at Maidstone bus station was created, featuring Tony Hart and his sidekick Morph.

 Legacy

-In January 2021, 12 years after his death, it was announced that Hart's drawings of a galleon for the 1952 Humpty Dumpty story, that paved the way for the famous Blue Peter logo, together with copies of original 1950s designs for the emblem were to be auctioned.
-Consigned from the collection of Hart's close friend and agent Roc Renals (1922-2014), the sale was expected to raise close to £20,000.
+In 2021 a collection of Hart's drawings from the estate of his agent were put up for auction.
+The collection, which included a sketch of a galleon, created for the 1952 Humpty Dumpty story and subsequently used by Hart as the basis for the Blue Peter logo, was thought likely to sell for around £20,000.
 The 65-lot auction took place on 29 January.